 Our Christmas adventure took us across the Nullarbor to spend Christmas with cousins Micheal, Christine and Elizabeth and their families.
 Christmas day hottest and most humid Christmas Day in Melbourne for many years.

-Our first port o' call was cousin Glenyis in Gisborne where tue to form we experianced a frosty morning (lucky we took our doona).
+Our first port o' call was cousin Glenyis in Gisborne where we experianced a frosty morning (lucky we took our doona).

-Prior to heading Melbourne we visited Rodney's newphew's in Charlton, they were in the middle of the best harvest on record going back over 60 years.
+Prior to heading Melbourne we visited Rodney's newphew's Jamey and Adam in Charlton, they were in the middle of the best harvest on record going back over 60 years.

 It was also great to catch up with friends Glenda and Wayne while in Charlton who are manageing the Travellers Rest caravan park.
 The caravan park is a credit to the local community members who built the park.
 Glenda and Wayne do a magnificent job in keeping the park in 'tip top' shape.
 It was great to relax there after the drive from Perth.

 This year was the 25th Anniversary of this great Music Festival.
-Lesla and Itravelled down to Fairbridge Festival on Thursday to set up camp.
+Lesla and I travelled down to Fairbridge Festival on Thursday to set up camp.
 I deceided to do some voluntary work for the festival a total of 9 hours over the weekend.
-My reward for working in the Instrutment Lock-up, was the reinbursment of my ticket.
+My reward for working in the Instrument Lock-up, was the reinbursment of my ticket.

-The week end provided some great music memories, beautiful days with lots of sunshine, Unfortunately, it did get a bit dusty towards the end of the weekend.
+The week end provided some great music memories, beautiful days with lots of sunshine, Unfortunately, it did gets a bit dusty towards the end of the weekend.